-Figure 20: Example of a minimum installation gauge for a socket head plug.
+Figure 22: Example of a minimum installation gauge for a socket head plug.
 As a gap is showing between the outer surface of coupling and the gauge (see red arrow), the plug installation is not correct.
-Note: As the weld may protrude over the coupling surface the gauge shown in Figure 20 is preferable.
-14 5.2.4.3 Gauge design for valves To design a gauge for checking valve installation, the valve manufacturers shall engrave the minimum reference dimension (between its reference surface and the valve inlet) on the valve body (named A) in millimeters.
-Note: It is recommended for the purchaser to specify this minimum reference dimension to the manufacturer at the time of ordering valves. (see Figure 21).
-Example calculation for dimensioning a 'No-Go' gauge: When the minimum reference dimension of a valve is A=37.7mm and the minimum number of threads to be inserted is 7, the maximum dimension of the 'No-Go' gauge is calculated as follows: 37.7(mm)-7 (threads) x 2.209 (mm/thread)=22.24 mm (≈ 22.2mm) Thus, the dimension of the 'No-Go' gauge shall be: 22.2 ^{0/-0.1} mm.
+Note: As the weld may protrude over the coupling surface the gauge shown in Figure 22 is preferable.
+5.2.4.3 Gauge design for valves To design a gauge for checking valve installation, the valve manufacturers shall engrave the minimum reference dimension (between its reference surface and the valve inlet) on the valve body (named A) in millimeters (see Figure 23).

+Figure 23: Reference dimension A stamped on valve body Figure 24 shows the location of the reference surface on the valve body.
+Note: It is recommended for the purchaser to specify this minimum reference dimension of 37.7 mm to the manufacturer at the time of ordering valves. (see Figure 25).

+Figure 24: Machined reference surface on a valve

-Figure 21: Example of a reference surface dimension for a valve.
-The maximum insertion is limited to one visible thread left, but in some situations more clearance is needed to allow for installing and removing the port gap and the flexible connection to the process systems.
-To ensure to have sufficient clearance the minimum value of the gauge has to be calculated from 13 effective threads.
-Thus, if a valve has more effective threads (14 or 15) the gauge will still guarantee the minimum clearance between the valve and the cylinder.
-Example calculation for dimensioning a 'Go' gauge: When the maximum reference dimension of a valve is A=38 mm and the maximum number of threads to be inserted is 12, the maximum dimension of the 'Go' gauge is calculated as follows: 38(mm)-12 (threads) x 2.209 (mm/thread)=11.49 mm (≈ 11.5mm) Thus, the dimension of the 'Go' gauge shall be: 11.5 $^{0/+0.1}$ mm.
+Figure 25: Example of a reference surface dimension for a valve.
+Example calculation for dimensioning a 'No-Go' gauge:

+When the minimum reference dimension of a valve is A=37.7mm and the minimum number of threads to be inserted is 7, the maximum dimension of the 'No-Go' gauge is calculated as follows: 37.7(mm)-7 (threads) x 2.209 (mm/thread) =22.24 mm (ffi 22.2mm) Thus, the dimension of the 'No-Go' gauge shall be: 22.2 $^{\rm 0/-0.1}$ mm.
+To ensure to have sufficient clearance for connecting the cylinder valve to process systems, the minimum value of the gauge has to be calculated from 13 effective threads.
+Thus, if a valve has more effective threads (14 or 15) 2 or more threads may be visible.
+If the gauge fails, more than 12 threads are inserted.
+Example calculation for dimensioning a 'Go' gauge: When the maximum reference dimension of a valve is A=38 mm and the maximum number of threads to be inserted is 12, the maximum dimension of the 'Go' gauge is calculated as follows: 38(mm)-12 (threads) x 2.209 (mm/thread) =11.49 mm (ffi 11.5mm) Thus, the dimension of the 'Go' gauge shall be: 11.5 0 / +0.1 mm.
 Note: It is recommended to use a 'Go / No-Go' gauge to confirm the minimum and maximum thread insertion of the valve.
-Installation Steps for Plugs Step 1 by hand After the coupling inspection (see Section 3) start to screw in the plug by hand to ensure there is no cross threading.
-Continue to fit the plug using a tool bit or a socket tool and a small ratchet spanner until tight (see Figures 22 and 23).
-Step 2 Attach the torque reaction hanging bracket to the cylinder, but do not tighten the locking screws which are located on the underside of the bracket (see Figure 24) Figure 22: Example of insertion of a socket head plug Figure 24: The torque reaction hanging bracket and locking screws Figure 23: Example of insertion of a socket head plug with ratchet spanner till tight
+Figures 26 and 27 show the application of a Go / No-Go Gauge.